DelKatey/habbo-imager/README.md

 ## Notes

-If you wish to just get the link to the image on the site directly, you just need to direct the contents of the variable "`tempURL`" to, for instance, a textbox.
+If you wish to just get the link to the image on the site directly, you just need to direct the contents of the variable `tempURL` to, for instance, a textbox.

 ## Installation